-As the Director for International Financial Markets of the Financial Services Agency of Japan ("FSA"), I am pleased to submit this letter on behalf of the FSA in response to the request of the Public Company Accounting Oversight Board ("PCAOB") for comments on the Proposed Rules on Investigations and Adjudications ("Proposed Rules") as contained in PCAOB Release No. 2003-012 (July 28, 2003)("Release").
+As the Director for International Financial Markets of the Financial Services Agency of Japan ("FSA"), I am pleased to submit this letter on behalf of the FSA in response to the request of the Public Company Accounting Oversight Board ("PCAOB") for comments on the Proposed Rules on Inspections of Registered Public Accounting Firms ("Proposed Rules") as contained in PCAOB Release No. 2003-013 (July 28, 2003)("Release").